 Prior to West Hills, he coached the 2011 season as an assistant coach at Fresno State University.
 He worked for two-time NCAA Coach of the Year and 2008 National Champion coach Mike Batesole.
 While at FSU, the Bulldogs went 40-16, captured the WAC Championship, the WAC Tournament Championship, were ranked as high as #8 in the nation, and had an incredible 10 players taken in MLB's annual June draft.
-Coach Curran had the opportunity to coach one of the best players in Majore League Baseball while at Fresno State -- 2017 MLB Rookie of the Year Aaron Judge.
+Coach Curran had the opportunity to coach one of the best players in Majore League Baseball while at Fresno State -- 2017 MLB Rookie of the Year an current New York Yankee Aaron Judge.

 Before his time with the Blue Jays, he was the head coach at Washington Union High School in Fresno, CA. He helped turn a school with several former NBA players from a "basketball school" to a "baseball school."
 Back-to-back CIF-CS Valley Championships (2009 and ’10), a State Championship (2009), and back-to-back-to-back seasons of setting the 118-year old school’s record for wins in a season, highlighted the Panther's incredible run.
 In addition to the back-to-back CIF-CS Valley titles and the State Championship, Washington Union capped off his six years at the helm with a 109-25 record in his last four seasons there (highlighted by the 2009 teams' 32-3 record, the most wins of any team in all of California that year).